izxxr/cobble-bot/docs/bot-features/inventory-and-crafting.md

 obtained is `quantity * crafting_quantity`.
 For example, two oak woods produce four sticks.
 If the command `/inventory craft item: sticks quantity: 2` is ran, it would use up four oak woods and produce 8 sticks.

+## Smelting
+Certain items can be cooked or smelted.
+Ores are smelted to obtain the relevant mineral such as iron and gold.
+Raw food items are cooked or smelted to give cooked items that are more generally more effective than raw items.

+`/inventory smelt` command is used to smelt items.
+The first argument is the item to smelt such as an ore or food item and the second argument is the quantity of it to smelt.

+Smelting anything requires coal which is obtained through mining.
+One piece of coal can up to smelt four items.

+Regardless of amount of items smelted, player gains 1-5 experience points.

+## Using items
+Certain items can be used.
+Eating food items is an example of using items.
+In order to use an item, `/inventory use` command is used followed by the item to use and the quantity to use.